jayelm/broader-metaphor/README.md

 This requires `python2.7`, since [rkiros/skipthoughts](https://github.com/ryankiros/skip-thoughts) requires 2.7,
-and also depends on the depenencies of that module (see rkiros' `README.md`) Clone the skip-thoughts submodule:
+and also depends on the dependencies of that module (see rkiros' `README.md`) Clone the skip-thoughts submodule:

     git submodule init && git submodule update